 Can I get someone to help me through this process?
 Do I need a lawyer?

 You do not need a lawyer to get your protection from abuse order enforced in another state.

 However, you may want to get help from a local domestic violence advocate or attorney in the state that you move to.
 A domestic violence advocate can let you know what the advantages and disadvantages are for registering your order, and help you through the process if you decide to do so.

-To find a domestic violence advocate or an attorney in the state to which you are moving, go to our Finding a Lawyer page and select the appropriate state from the drop-down menu.
+To find a domestic violence advocate or an attorney in the state to which you are moving, go to the Places that Help page and select the appropriate state from the drop-down menu.